TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-There is one named `"pwdbackup.txt"` that seems to be interesting.
+One of them, named `pwdbackup.txt`, seems particularly interesting.

-If we enter this file in the `Scriptname` field of the main page we find something:
+Entering this filename into the `Scriptname` field on the main page returns some content:

 <br />